isomerpages/moe-eunoiajc/_about/Identity.md

 permalink: /about/identity/
 description: ""
 ---
 ### Our Name

 ![](/images/BeautifullThinking.png)

-**Eunoia** (_yoo-noh-iea_) means beautiful thinking, goodwill to all, and a bridging of the heart and the mind.
+**Eunoia**&nbsp;(_yoo-noh-iea_) means beautiful thinking, goodwill to all, and a bridging of the heart and the mind.
 Eunoia is an English word with Greek origins, and is made up of two parts: ‘eu’ meaning good and ‘noia’ referring to the mind.

-In _Nicomachean Ethics_, Aristotle refers to eunoia as the pursuit of the good of all, and the desire for the good of the other person in friendships.
+In&nbsp;_Nicomachean Ethics_, Aristotle refers to eunoia as the pursuit of the good of all, and the desire for the good of the other person in friendships.
 Friendships are in their fullest and most enduring form when one gives and cares without seeking benefits for oneself.

 ‘The perfect form of friendship is that between the good, and those who resemble each other in virtue.
 For these friends wish each alike the other’s good in respect of their goodness, and they are good in themselves; but it is those who wish the good of their friends for their friends’ sake who are friends in the fullest sense, since they love each other for themselves and not accidentally.’